 - C1.
-The County Treasurer is responsible for setting our financial management standards and for ensuring compliance with them. - C2.
-The County Treasurer is also responsible for making sure we keep to proper professional practices and accounting policies.
+The Director of Finance is responsible for setting our financial management standards and for ensuring compliance with them. - C2.
+The Director of Finance is also responsible for making sure we keep to proper professional practices and accounting policies.
 They will act as head of profession in relation to standards, performance and development of finance staff throughout the authority.